 Adapting an interactive print comic to digital: Meanwhile by Jason Shiga

-In Jessica Pressman’s essay ‘Machine Poetics and Reading Machines’ (2011, 777-8), she discusses Bob Brown’s Readies manifesto.
+In Jessica Pressman’s essay ‘Machine Poetics and Reading Machines’ (2011, 777-8), she discusses Bob Brown’s Readies manifesto (1930).
 Brown, a contemporary of Ezra Pound and Gertrude Stein, envisioned a machine that would flash text in front of the reader’s eyes, allowing her to ingest textual information faster than previously possible.
 Brown’s machine was never realized, but he commissioned pieces for his theoretical machine from modernist writers.
 These poems and stories display a wide range of approaches the writers used to optimize their language for a flashing display.
-This demonstrates Brown’s a that ‘changing the way we read would in turn change what we write’ (779).
+This demonstrates Brown’s argument that ‘changing the way we read would in turn change what we write’ (779).
 Brown’s assertion has come true in many ways, and there are writers today who are critically conscious of how reading methods can shape narrative.

 Comic theorist Scott McCloud (2001) was one of the earliest to highlight the potential for comics to take advantage of digital technology In 2000 he published Reinventing Comics, in which he theorized how creators might adapt to screen-based reading.
 One of the concepts he espoused in his book is the infinite canvas—a call to arms for artists to design comics that eschew page formatting and take advantage of the limitlessness of abstract screen-space.
 Online and on digital devices, comics are no longer bound by the conventions of physical book reading.
 “In a digital environment there’s no reason a 500 panel story can’t be told vertically—or horizontally like a great graphic skyline.
 We could indulge our left-to-right and up-to-down habits from beginning to end in a giant descending staircase—or pack it all into a slowly revolving cube” (222-223).